DPhil in Philosophy

 The Philosophy Graduate Studies Committee recommends progression from Oxford's BPhil in Philosophy to the DPhil programme in view of the opportunity it offers to students to study a wide range of philosophical topics as well as to focus on a narrower field of research interest.
 Students proceeding to the DPhil programme via the BPhil will normally write a DPhil thesis which is an expansion of their BPhil thesis, although this is not a formal requirement.
 Indeed, sometimes, the BPhil thesis topic is not suitable for expansion into a DPhil thesis, or a student may wish to write their DPhil thesis on a different topic.

 Each year, some students are admitted to the DPhil in Philosophy from programmes other than the BPhil in Philosophy.
 These students enter the DPhil initially as Probationary Research Students (“PRS”) from appropriate programmes at Oxford or elsewhere.
 Typically, these students will have already completed substantial graduate work in philosophy, usually equivalent to that required for the BPhil.
-Students may also progress from one of the Faculty of Philosophy's specialist MSt programmes - the MSt in Philosophy of Physics, the MSt in Ancient Philosophy and the MSt in Practical Ethics.
+Students may also progress from a specialist MSt programme, for example from the MSt in Philosophy of Physics or the MSt in Ancient Philosophy.

 Students who progressed from the MSt in Philosophy of Physics course are required to write a 20,000-word thesis during their year as a PRS, as their MSt does not have a thesis element.
-Students who progress from the BPhil will enter the DPhil without being required to pass a year as a PRS and as a result will only have another six terms (instead of the usual nine terms) of fee liability for their DPhil.
+Students who progress from the BPhil will enter the DPhil without being required to pass a year as a PRS.

-At the end of the second year, you will be required to apply for confirmation of DPhil status.
+At the end of the second year (or first year, if you have progressed from the BPhil), you will be required to apply for confirmation of DPhil status.
 This entails an interview by one or two appointed examiners on your two-page thesis outline, which goes into some detail and comprises a reasoned statement of the nature of the proposed thesis together with a provisional table of contents, and a piece of written work of approximately 5,000 words.

 You should have regular one-on-one tuition sessions with your supervisor(s).
 These will normally happen twice per term but in some terms, especially at the start of the degree and during the final stages of the thesis, the number of sessions may be increased.
 You are not required to attend any taught graduate classes as part of your DPhil degree, but you are encouraged to participate in lectures, classes, seminars and other educational opportunities offered throughout the university as relevant to your topic of study.